openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 Known issues
 ============

-There are no known issues at this time.
+Due to Fuels lack of support for multiple cinder backends, only a single storage vendor backend may be automatically configure within Fuel at this time.
+If you need to support multiple vendors, hand editing of the cinder.conf is required.

 Appendix
 ========

-`The SolidFire driver documentation <http://docs.openstack.org/juno/config-reference/content/solidfire-volume-driver.html>`_ contains complete information on all SolidFire driver options.
+`The SolidFire driver documentation <http://docs.openstack.org/kilo/config-reference/content/solidfire-volume-driver.html>`_ contains complete information on all SolidFire driver options.